TrLucas/depup/README.md

 ## Introduction

-This program is meant to ease up the process of gathering information / preparing an issue on issues.adblockplus.org, in order to update a given dependency.
+This program is meant to ease the process of gathering information / preparing an issue on issues.adblockplus.org, in order to update a given dependency.

-You can run this programm to get a list of potentially included changes (represented by their commit messages), you can create a unified diff of all potentially included changes or you can create an issue body, which is supposed to be filed on https://issues.adblockplus.org.
+You can run this program to get a list of potentially included changes (represented by their commit messages).
+You can create a unified diff of all potentially included changes or you can create an issue body, which is supposed to be filed on https://issues.adblockplus.org.
 After filing an issue and hence having a corresponding issue number, you can commit the necessary changes in